jamesma100/jamesma100.github.io/_posts/2025-10-04-smart-pointers.md

 ---
 layout: post
-title: "Learning C++ part 2: smart pointers speedrun"
+title: "C++ smart pointers speedrun"
 ---

 Raw pointers can be useful when you want to manipulate memory directly, but using them comes with consequences if improperly managed, e.g. if you forget to free a pointer, free a pointer more than once, or try to use a pointer after freeing it.